SAP-samples/teched2022-AD163/JavaScript/exercises/ex2/README.md

 In this exercise you'll add some content to your application.
 A new UI5 view showing multiple sensors will be the first part of your app.

-## Exercise 2.1 - Check SAP Fiori 3
+## Exercise 2.1 - Check SAP Horizon

-SAP Fiori 3 is SAP’s new target design system.
+SAP Horizon is SAP’s new target design system.
 It evolves the SAP Fiori design for all SAP products to fully support the Intelligent Suite, running on any device.
-SAP Business Application Studio by default generates UI5 projects based on SAP Fiori 3.
+SAP Business Application Studio by default generates UI5 projects based on SAP Horizon.
 In your UI5 application the SAP Fiori version is controlled by the UI5 theme.

 1. Click on the files icon at the top of the icon bar at the left and open `sensormanager/webapp/index.html`.